vmware-archive/cf-cassandra-spring-example-app/README.md

 ```

 The example application comes with a Cloud Foundry `manifest.yml` file, which provides all of the defaults necessary for an easy `cf push`.
+The manifest references the offline java buildpack, which is commonly installed on the most recent Cloud Foundry installations
 ```
 $ cf push
 Using manifest file cassandra-example-app/manifest.yml